johncarl81/transfuse/index.md

 ### About

-Transfuse is a Java Dependency Injection (DI) and integration library geared specifically for the Google Android API.
+<span itemprop="description">Transfuse is a Java Dependency Injection (DI) and integration library geared specifically for the Google Android API.</span>

 There are several key features that make Transfuse a great framework to use with Android: